 Connectivity is for general internet access only; Telnet sessions or SMTP mail are not allowed.
 Web based mail such as Yahoo! mail, Hotmail, etc., and forwarding services such as mail2web.com are OK.

-Printing to the Library printer is now available for Windows and Macintosh laptops with this service.
+Printing to the Library printer is available for both Windows and Macintosh laptop.
 Click here to see more about this service.

 This access is provided "as is"; library personnel are not trained to troubleshoot connectivity or browser issues.

 Our internet connections use DHCP to auto address your device.
-If your wireless card has special software, it is best to use it.
+If your wireless card has special software for connections, it is best to use it.
 Our staff members are not trained to do this for you, but here is some generic help: